David Hardman

 - Michael R.

-A gripping and deeply honest memoir that captures both the chaos of combat and the quiet battles veterans carry home.
+A gripping and deeply honest Vietnam War memoir that captures both helicopter combat and the quiet battles veterans carry home.

 - Susan L.